 Eleven states have already outlawed it.

-On Friday, with the signing of legislation by Gov. Haley Barbour, Mississippi became the 12th state to ban what is commonly known as “K2” or “Spice,” making it an illegal narcotic to possess or sell.
+Late last week, with the signing of legislation by Gov. Haley Barbour, Mississippi became the 12th state to ban what is commonly known as “K2” or “Spice,” making it an illegal narcotic to possess or sell.

 K2 or Spice is described as a synthetic marijuana.
 Until the bill passed by the state Senate in last week’s special session was signed by Barbour, the drug was sold as a mixture of legal herbs, “incense” or “potpourri” in convenience stores and cigar shops, including at least three locations in Starkville.
 A popular “flavor” of Spice seen locally is known as Blueberry Mania.